The Amex EveryDay® Preferred Credit Card

 But in terms of reward flexibility, you might get more from cash back.
 The Blue Cash Preferred® Card from American Express might be a better choice in this case.
 It earns a chart-topping 6 percent cash back at U.S. supermarkets (up to $6,000 per year, then 1 percent back) and on select U.S. streaming services, plus 3 percent on transit and U.S. gas station purchases.

 However, the $95 annual fee travel rewards card space is filled with competitive options if you’re in the market for one to earn rewards on everyday purchases.
-Recent changes to the Citi Premier® Card rewards categories have made it a standout choice, but the travel benefits are a bit bare-bones.
+The Citi Premier® Card rewards categories have made it a standout choice, but the travel benefits are a bit bare-bones.
 It’s also hard to go wrong with a flat-rate card like the Capital One Venture Rewards Credit Card that earns 2 miles on every purchase.

 Naturally, American Express cards that can pool points you earn from categories outside U.S. supermarkets and gas stations make the best partners to the Everyday Preferred.